 The East Shore rink is used only for occasional volleyball games in the summer, according to the report.
 The consultants found the facility in “a state of disrepair.”
 Water-chilling pipes under the rink floor have “been victimized by limited vandalism.”
 The report notes that city engineers have raised “the possibility of converting the rink to a facility for roller sports.”

 The other centers studied are operating—though sometimes in somewhat precarious conditions.

 Fair Haven’s Farnam Neighborhood House, for instance, needs to connect smoke detectors to a new fire alarm system.
 That would cost an estimated $25,000.

-LEAP needs carbon monoxide detectors.
-It needs new electrical face plates.
+LEAP needs carbon monoxide detectors and new electrical face plates.
 Each job would cost about $1,000, the consultants estimated.
-Upgrade the YMCA Youth Center’s fire alarm electrical system would run about $6,000.
+Upgrading the YMCA Youth Center’s fire alarm electrical system would run about $6,000.